 If you used your credit card or bank information as a form of payment to a potential scammer, it’s advised that you reach out to your credit card company or bank immediately to put a stop on the payment or put a hold on your account to cease any additional charges against it.
 Depending on your particular situation, your bank or credit card company and credit agencies may require you to file a report to the police –(more on this later).
 Banks and credit card companies deal with this sort of thing all the time, so they’ll do everything they can to help you out.

 This is an extension of the recommendation above.
 If you have reason to believe that scammers have all the necessary information to obtain a credit card or a loan in your name, you may consider reaching out to the credit bureaus — Experian, TransUnion, and Equifax — to ask them to put a “security freeze” on your credit reports.
-What this does is help keep identity thieves or scammers from activating accounts using your stolen information.
-When in a freeze, the credit reporting agency is required to ask the requester for a PIN or password that you have provided.
+This helps keep identity thieves or scammers from activating accounts using your stolen information.
+When in a freeze, the credit reporting agency is required to ask the requester for a PIN or password that you have provided, meaning that the scammer won’t be able to give your credit information to lenders.

 If you’ve been scammed by someone you met in person or who lives near you, we recommend contacting your local police department.
 Police will only look into activity that fails to comply with state criminal law, so before filing a report, you should search your state’s criminal fraud law to make sure it lines up with the status of your case.
 Cornell Law is a good resource for browsing statutes, or you can run searches specific to your state to find laws.
-Once you’ve determined if your situation constitutes as a candidate for investigation, you should gather all of the information you have regarding the scam (emails, receipts, exchanges, etc.) and go to the nearest station or call the non-emergency number to report the activity.
+Once you’ve determined that your situation constitutes an investigation, you should gather all of the information you have regarding the scam (emails, receipts, exchanges, etc.) and go to the nearest police station or call the non-emergency number to report the activity.

-If local law enforcement doesn’t resolve the issue, you may file for small claims court.
+If contacting the seller or working with local law enforcement doesn’t resolve the issue, you may file for small claims court.
 Small claims courts hear cases between two parties without the need for expensive, drawn-out lawsuits.
 You don’t need an attorney in small claims court; rather, you must file your case and defend it yourself.

 Before your hearing, make sure you’re well prepared with all necessary information that proves you’ve been scammed.
 If you present the correct documents, the court will likely award you the judgment, which means the scammer will be ordered to pay back what he or she took from you.
 If this is the case, you may have to go back to the court to get a lien on the other party’s property or to request a wage garnishment to ensure you get what you’re owed.